Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Methods

 To ensure one-dimensional propagation in Section \ref{sec:1D} the magnetic field is set constant in x-direction and diffusion is allowed only parallel to the magnetic field, i.e. $\epsilon = 0$.
 In Section \ref{sec:2D} perpendicular diffusion is taken into account as well as a more complex magnetic field.

-Acceleration is handled by the \texttt{AdiabaticCooling} module according to the momentum equation (Eq.\ (\ref{eq:SDEII})) based on the divergence of the shock profile specified in the \texttt{AdvectionField} class.
+Acceleration is handled by the \texttt{AdiabaticCooling} module according to the momentum equation (Eq.\ (\ref{eq:SDEII})) based on the divergence of the shock profile specified in the \texttt{Advection\-Field} class.
 The advection field and magnetic fields used for simulations are specified in the following sections.

 Free-escape boundaries $L_{\pm}$ can be specified in the upstream and downstream region.
 Observer modules detect pseudo-particles when they cross those boundaries or the \texttt{Time{\-}Evo{\-}lution{\-}Observer} is used to detect pseudo-particles' positions and energies at given times $t_i$ during the simulation in the acceleration region.
-All units are normalized so that $x_0 / (v_0 \cdot t_0) = 1$.